 The value of fruits, vegetables and grains wastage in India is INR 440 billion annually.
 Fruits and vegetables account for the largest portion of that wastage.
 Eighteen per cent of India's fruit and vegetable production valued at INR 133 billion is wasted annually (Emerson, 2016) and without improvements in "cold chain" infrastructure, from farm harvest to table, India's food problems will remain vast and are likely to grow and stands number one priority issue (Table 3).
 A study conducted by National Spot Exchange Limited (NSEL) in December 2010 estimated the need for cold storage capacity of about 61.13 million metric tonnes in the country.
 The study estimated existing capacity of cold storage at around 23.51 million metric tonnes indicating a gap of about 37 million metric tonnes (National Spot Exchange Ltd., 2010).
 Beside that the percentage share of gap in pack house is 99.6 per cent, reefer-house 85 per cent, ripening chamber 91 per cent (Table 2) and studies revealed an investment of more than INR 550 billion in cold storage infrastructure is needed by the year 2015-2016 to keep up with growing fruit and vegetable production level in India (Emerson, 2016).
 The second priority issue is about marketing system of vegetables which is not properly defined and unorganised.
-Poor efficiency in the marketing channels and inadequate marketing infrastructure are believed to be the cause of not only high and fluctuating consumer prices, but also little of the consumer rupee reaching the farmer (Kaul 1997, Ashturker and Deole 1985).
+Poor efficiency of the marketing channels and inadequate marketing infrastructure are believed to be the cause of not only high and fluctuating consumer prices, but also little of the consumer rupee reaching the farmer (Kaul 1997, Ashturker and Deole 1985).
 Indian farmers depend heavily on middlemen particularly in fruits and vegetable marketing.
 The producers and the consumers often get a poor deal and the middlemen control the market, but do not add much value.
-In case of vegetables, the typical marketing channels found in India are, Grower - Consumer, Grower -Retailer - Consumer, Grower - Growers cooperative -Consumer, Grower - Growers cooperative - Commission Agent - Retailer - Consumer, Grower - Forwarding Agent - Commission Agent - Retailer - Consumer, Grower - Growers Representative - Retailer - Consumer, Grower - Wholesaler - Retailer - Consumer, Grower - Wholesaler - Commission Agent - Retailer in distributing market - Consumer, Grower - Pre harvest Contractor - Commission Agent in assembling market - Commission Agent in distributing market - Retailer -Consumer and Grower - Commission Agent -Wholesaler - Retailer - Consumer.
-There is a multiplicity of interaction and involvement of large number of market functionaries/intermediaries with consulting interests (Singh and Roy, 2014).
-Contract farming is the best method to curtail middlemen from the marketing channel.
-But in vegetable sector, contract farming is very limited (Third priority issue).
-Biswas et al., 2014 reported that, according to 46 per cent potato growers in West Bengal, input delivery in contract farming is a limitation.
-According to 74 per cent potato growers, achieving coordination between farm and farmers was very difficult.
-The fourth priority issue is about popularization of small scale processing industry of vegetables for value addition, which sounds good in theory.
-Though at household level women do processing of vegetables but it is hardly commercialised and still a very potential area of value addition has remained untouched (Roy et al., 2015 and Kumar & Sharma, 2009).
-Man made oscillation in vegetable prices leads to food price inflation, which is the fifth priority issue came under study.
+In case of vegetables, the typical marketing channels found in India are:

+- Grower-Consumer

+- Grower-Retailer-Consumer

+- Grower-Growers cooperative-Consumer

+- Grower Growers cooperative Commission Agent-Retailer-Consumer

+- Grower Forwarding Agent Commission Agent-Retailer-Consumer

+- Grower Growers Representative Retailer Consumer

+- Grower-Wholesaler-Retailer-Consumer

+- Grower Wholesaler Commission Agent Retailer in distributing market - Consumer - Grower Pre harvest Contractor Commission Agent in assembling market - Commission Agent in distributing market - Retailer - Consumer - Grower Commission Agent Wholesaler Retailer - Consumer